 In 2012-2013 Teacher Professional Development surged forth in preparation for the implementation of the new Common Core State Standards.
 One group of teachers became members of Johns University Curriculum Leadership Team, another group helped integrate Technology across the curriculum.
 Our Faculty Professional Learning Community flourished.
 A CTN DeSales Media Grant created a school wide wifi environment and an LTG provided access to online learning programs, such as, Project TIPS and Writing Matters.
 Smartboards are being used in Gr.
 K-8 classrooms and the use of laptops and iPads is an ordinary occurrence.

 During the 2013-2014 school year, SFA extended its school day for Gr.
 3-8 and opened a second Preschool for registration.
 Beginning in September, 2013 a new Values and Vision statement was launched to further support our school mission and create a CARING environment for all of our school members.
 In 2014-2015, SFA continued to build its Early Childhood Programs, developed its K-8 student-centered environment, and began to create a true Professional Learning Center for our Faculty members.
 During the 2015-2016 school year, SFA will open an additional first grade, offer online learning programs in ELA and math, and celebrate our church’s 85th anniversary.
-During the 2016-2017 school year, St. Francis of Assisi will be preparing to make the transition to become St. Francis of Assisi Catholic Academy in September, 2017 while still focusing on our annual educational progress.
+During the 2016-2017 school year, St. Francis of Assisi School made the transition to St. Francis of Assisi Catholic Academy.

 Today, the graduates of St. Francis of Assisi School receive the rich Gospel values, extensive knowledge, and essential skills that can enable them to be productive and influential Catholic citizens of our global world.
 The warm, energetic spirit of the Sisters of St. Dominic, and a strong academic and personal environment, continues to flourish at St. Francis of Assisi School.